-There has been a lot of talk about houses being “under water” over the last few years since the real estate market went bust.
-Today I want to talk about just what “under water” means, and what it means for you.
+There has been a lot of talk about houses being under water over the last few years since the real estate market went bust.
+Today I want to talk about just what under water means, and what it means for you.

-What Does “Under Water” Mean?
+What Does Under Water Mean?

-Unfortunately, for the millions of homeowners who are upside down right now on their home, they know all too well that it’s not nearly as fun as hanging upside down from the monkey bars on the playground.
+Unfortunately, for the millions of homeowners who are upside down on their home, they know all too well that it’s not nearly as fun as hanging upside down from the monkey bars on the playground.

 So now that you understand how it happened, what can you do if your house is under water?
 Here are four things that can help you if you’re stuck owing more than the house is worth:

-- Strategic Default- A “Strategic Default” means you default, or walk away from the mortgage and give the house back to the bank.
+- Strategic Default- A Strategic Default means you default, or walk away from the mortgage and give the house back to the bank.
 Some people do this even if they can still afford the payment.
 This leaves the bank to sell the house to get whatever they can for it.
 But you’re not off the hook!
 You take a big hit on your credit score, and the bank will eventually hunt you down for the remainder of the money.
 In addition, the spiritual implications of not living up to your word is something you should consider as well.

-- Short Sale- A “Short Sale” means you got approval from the bank to sell the house for less than you owe on it.
-Some banks are allowing people to do this if they are behind on the mortgage but not in foreclosure yet.
+- Short Sale- A Short Sale means you got approval from the bank to sell the house for less than you owe on it.
+Some banks are allowing people to do this if they have missed mortgage payments but are not in foreclosure yet.
 A short sale allows you to avoid foreclosure and keeps the bank from having to take over the house, which is something they don’t want to do.
 However, it will hurt your credit score for years to come.

 - Government Programs- HARP 2.0, FHA Streamlined Refinance, and the Mortgage Settlement.
 The government mortgage relief programs have been overhauled to include more people and make it easier to qualify.
-But remember, in dealing with the government it may be very time consuming and complicated to get approved for participation, but the hassle factor may be worth it if you can have your principle or your interest rate reduced substantially.
+But remember, dealing with the government may be very time consuming and complicated to get approved for participation, but the hassle factor may be worth it if you can have your principle or your interest rate reduced substantially.
 You can find out more about it here.

 - Sit Tight- If you plan on staying in your home for years to come and you can afford your mortgage payment, you can stay put and wait for the situation to reverse itself.
 As you pay down the mortgage you will gain equity and, over time, home prices will rise again.
-These two factors working together will eventually get your head above water, and probably sooner than you might think.
+These two factors working together will eventually get your head above water, probably sooner than you might think.